 There are a plethora of ways you could serve this.
 Pasta is always a good choice for little ones.
 I’ve served the pesto with spelt soba noodles and brown rice fusilli.
 You can sauté any other additional ingredients you’d like to add to this dish.
 I went with peppers, mushrooms, and roasted cherry tomatoes.
 Chicken would be a great addition to this, but not necessary, as enough protein is to be had from the sunflower seeds in the pesto.

 Do not forgo this ingredient.
 It’s the stuff all little ones go for and could possibly the binding ingredient to the popularity of this dish.
 I suggest asiago.

 I know not of a baby or toddler who does not covet thy cheese.
 Generously sprinkle their serving with grated asiago (or parmesan).

-Mid-way through dinner, my little girl particularly LOVED this dish and ‘mmmmm’d’ her way throughout it.
+Mid-way through dinner, my little girl particularly LOVED this dish and ‘mmmmm’d’ her way throughout.

 We use them for everything.
-Drinking glasses (the sturdiest!), food storage, canning, preserving and freezing.
-I also make a lot of my own bath products and use varable sizes of jars for that stuff too.
-Oh and I like to put pretty flowers and herbs in them around the house as well.
-Now that I’ve completely digressed, you may have gathered by now that you can freeze you left-over pesto in these.
+Drinking glasses (the sturdiest!), food storage, canning, preserving, and freezing.
+I also make a lot of my own bath products and use various sizes of jars for that stuff too.
+Oh, and I like to put pretty flowers and herbs in them around the house as well.
+Now that I’ve completely digressed, you may have gathered by now that you can freeze your leftover pesto in these.